| Home | Documentation | Tools | Contact |

 biological DataBase network is an application integrating a vast number of biological databases including Gene, UniProt, Ensembl, GO, Affy, RefSeq etc. The databases are created by downloading data from various public resources.
 They are formatted and maintained in a relational structure at the Advanced Biomedical Computing Center (ABCC).

-In the current release of bioDBnet there are 170 distinct nodes and 612 edges.
-To know more about the integration process, the network or version changes please read our documentation
+In the current release of bioDBnet there are 211 distinct nodes and 758 edges.
+Details on the integration process, the network and version changes are available under the 'Documents' tab

 Brief notes on what bioDBnet currently offers